The Initial Value Problem for Harmonic maps of Cohomogeneity One manifolds

 for $t\in(M/G)^{\circ}$.
 Here, $S_{\vert \gamma(t)}$ denotes the shape operator of the orbit $G\cdot \gamma(t)$ at $\gamma(t)$ and $(J_t^{r(t)})^{\ast}$ denotes the adjoint endomorphism of $J_t^{r(t)}$. \end{Thm}

-Recall that in the previous subsection we introduced $Q$, a fixed biinvariant metric on $G$.
-We denote by $\mathfrak{n}$ the orthonormal complement of the Lie algebra $\ah$ of the principal isotropy group $H$ in~$\ag$.
-We define the metric endomorphisms $P_t : \mathfrak{n} \to \mathfrak{n}$ by

-With this notation the normal component of the tension field can be expressed as follows:
+Keep in mind that $Q$ represents a predetermined biinvariant metric on $G$.
+Let $\mathfrak{n}$ represent the orthonormal complement of the Lie algebra $\ah$ of the principal isotropy group $H$ within~$\ag$.
+We define the metric endomorphisms $P_t : \mathfrak{n} \to \mathfrak{n}$ by The normal component of the tension field can be expressed as follows using this notation:

 \begin{Thm}[Theorem 3.4 in \cite{MR4000241}] The normal component of the tension field is given by

 \end{Thm}

 We obtain the following result for the tangential component of the tension field of $\psi$ (compare Theorem\,B in \cite{MR4000241}):